 Kay Redfield Jamison writes An Unquiet Mind, a book that

-discovers the creativity that is so often mistook for mental illness.
+discovers the creativity that is so often mistaken for mental illness.

 variety of other features that come out of it.
 Her book and her ability